FAQ: General Questions About DigiCert Digital Certificates

 Yes!
-DigiCert ssl certificates are automatically trusted in all of today's common browsers including all Internet Explorer 5.01 and above, Netscape 4x and above, AOL 5 and above, Opera 5 and above, Safari, and Mozilla based browsers such as Firefox.
+DigiCert SSL certificates are automatically trusted in all of today's common browsers including Google Chrome, Firefox, Microsoft Edge, Internet Explorer, Safari, and Opera.

-For example, if you hosted www.your_domain.com, a DigiCert SSL Wildcard Certificate for *.your_domain.com would allow you to secure Unlimited First-Level Subdomains such as:
+For example, you get a DigiCert SSL Wildcard Certificate for *.your_domain.com.
+With this certificate, you can secure unlimited first-level subdomains, such as:

-The * character in the common name is the wildcard character.
-It can take on any first-level subdomain name.
-The value assumed by the * character must not have a period or 'dot' in it.
-This is why we say that the Wildcard Certificate will cover unlimited first-level subdomains.
+The asterisk (*) in the common name serves as the wildcard character that allows the certificate to take on any first-level subdomain name.
+The value assumed by the asterisk (*) must not have a period or 'dot' in it (i.e., your *.your_domain.com does not secure anything.anything.your_domain.com as it is a second-level subdomain of your_domain.com).
+This is why we say that the Wildcard certificate covers unlimited first-level subdomains.

-The Wildcard Certificate comes with an unlimited server license.
-This means that you can install the certificate to as many different server machines as you want at no extra cost.
+The Wildcard certificate comes with an unlimited server license, meaning that you can install the certificate on as many different server machines as you want at no extra cost.
 The naming scheme requirement described above remains the same for the additional servers.

 Scalable certificates offer a range of encryption bit length.
-DigiCert Digital Certificates are, by default, 2048 Bits in encryption strength.
+By default, DigiCert digital certificates are 2048-bit encryption strength.
 However, some older web browsers only support an encryption length of 256-bit, 128-bit, and 40 bits.
-Rather than force those customers to upgrade their browsers, the DigiCert certificate scales down, thus offering the customer the maximum strength they can support.
+Rather than force those customers to upgrade their browsers, the DigiCert certificate scales down, offering the customer the maximum strength they can support.